Infinite (continuous) spin particle in constant curvature space

 The paper is organized as follows.
-Section\,2 is a brief review of our Lagrangian construction for a infinite spin particle model in flat space \cite{BFIR} focusing on the structure of first class constraints.
-In section\,3, we discuss a generic scheme for constructing a Lagrange formulation in arbitrary curved space-time with torsion.
-Section\,4 is devoted to deriving a curved space-time generalization of flat space constraints and finding conditions yielding a closed algebra of constraints in curved space.
-It is proved here that a closed algebra of the constraints is possible only in torsion-free and constant curvature space-time.
+Section\,2 is a brief review of our Lagrangian construction for infinite spin particle model in flat space \cite{BFIR} focusing on structure of first class constraints.
+In section\,3 we discuss a generic scheme to construct a Lagrange formulation in arbitrary curved space-time with torsion.
+The section\,4 is devoted to deriving curved space-time generalization of the flat space constraints and finding the conditions yielding closed algebra of constraints in curved space.
+It is proved here that a closed algebra the constraints is possible only in torsion free constant curvature space-time.
 Section\,5 summarizes the results obtained.